tylergoble-VSP/GenerativeAI-Cost-Estimator/README.md

 ### Ollama Connection Issues

 If you get connection errors:
+1. Run `notebooks/00_test_ollama_connection.ipynb` to verify Ollama setup
-1. Verify Ollama is running: `curl http://localhost:11434/api/tags`
+2. Verify Ollama is running: `curl http://localhost:11434/api/tags`
-2. Check the endpoint in your config matches your Ollama setup
+3. Check the endpoint in your config matches your Ollama setup
-3. Ensure models are pulled: `ollama list`
+4. Ensure models are pulled: `ollama list`
+5. Use `start_ollama.sh` script to start Ollama if needed

+### Ollama 404 Errors

+If you encounter 404 errors when calling the Ollama API:
+1. Run `notebooks/06_diagnose_ollama_404.ipynb` for detailed diagnostics
+2. Check if the model exists: `ollama list`
+3. Verify the model name format (e.g., `gemma3:1b` not `gengemma3_1b`)
+4. Ensure Ollama version supports `/api/chat` endpoint (upgrade if needed)
+5. Check improved error messages in `src/ollama_client.py` for specific guidance

 ### Model Not Found